 As we’ve already mentioned above, there’s no right or wrong way to do it.
 Cluster ear piercings are unique to the individual and you can frame your piercing to your preference.
 The possibilities are endless and it really is a personalized approach to how you want to decorate your piercings.

-Whether you’ve chosen diamond stud earrings for women or small earrings — middle, lobe, cartilage — the piercings can go wherever you want as long as it is safe.
+Whether you’ve chosen diamond stud earrings for women or small earrings middle, lobe, or cartilage the piercings can go wherever you want as long as it is safe.

-However, before your piercing appointment, try and find some inspiration of what you want the piercing to look like.
-Do not hesitate to communicate that with the professional piercers so that they can give you a cluster of piercings that best fit your style.
+However, before your piercing appointment, try and find some inspiration for what you want the piercing to look like.
+Do not hesitate to communicate that with professional piercers so that they can give you a cluster of piercings that best fit your style.

-4. Can You Get a Cluster Piercing With Already Existing Piercings?
+Can You Get Cluster Piercing With Already Existing Piercings?